MohammadaliMirhamed/elucd-test/README.md

 - Docker

 ## I just Say
-I wanted to implantation this project with GraphQl but i have got COVID-19 and the time was limit i just try to keep it under KISS Princple.
+I wanted to implantation this project with graphql but i have got COVID-19 and the time was limit i just try to keep it under KISS Princple.

 the below links are about my python package. https://www.mirhamedrooy.ir/rouigram/